 How much baggage can I take on the flight with me?

-The A319 intercontinental service between Hobart and Casey service has similar baggage size limitations and security processes to other international flights, with a few extra restrictions in order to meet Antarctic conditions.
+The A319 intercontinental service between Hobart and Casey service, or Airlink, has similar baggage size limitations and security processes to other international flights, with a few extra restrictions in order to meet Antarctic conditions.

 - You can take a maximum of 55 kg of baggage with you on the flight (which includes your AAD issued survival kit).